snjugunanjenga/lovtiti-agro-Hedera-ecommerce/docs/environment.md

 ## Environment Setup Instructions

 ### 1. Development Environment
-1. Copy the environment variables to your `.env.local` file
+1. Copy the environment variables to your `.env` file
 2. Fill in the required values for your development setup
 3. Ensure all services (Redis, Elasticsearch) are running locally
 4. Set `NODE_ENV="development"`